 Some of these questions will not apply to all people with sarcoidosis.
 Some are hard to answer in one visit and may take more time to answer.
 A good working relationship with a doctor who understands your disease is the beginning of finding solutions to living with sarcoidosis and keeping or returning to the lifestyle you enjoy.

 Doreen Addrizzo-Harris, MD, FCCP

 Date Last Reviewed

-Sarcoidosis patient education materials and campaign supported by Mallinckrodt Pharmaceuticals and Pfizer Inc.
+Sarcoidosis patient education materials and campaign supported by Mallinckrodt Pharmaceuticals.